ibm-cloud-docs/vmware-service/common/at-events.md

 # Auditing events for {{site.data.keyword.vmware-service_short}}
 {: #at-events}

-Use the {{site.data.keyword.at_full}} service to track how users and applications interact with {{site.data.keyword.cloud}} for VMware® in the {{site.data.keyword.cloud_notm}}.
+Use the {{site.data.keyword.at_full}} service to track how users and applications interact with {{site.data.keyword.cloud_notm}} for VMware as a Service in {{site.data.keyword.cloud_notm}}.

-{{site.data.keyword.at_full_notm}} records user-initiated activities that change the state of a service in the {{site.data.keyword.cloud_notm}}.
+{{site.data.keyword.at_full_notm}} records user-initiated activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
 You can use this service to investigate for abnormal activity and critical actions, and comply with regulatory audit requirements.
 In addition, you can be alerted on actions as they happen.
 The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.
 For more information, see [Getting started with {{site.data.keyword.at_short}}](/docs/activity-tracker?topic=activity-tracker-getting-started).

 ## Events that are related to virtual data centers
 {: #at-events-vdc}